How to Open a New Optometry Practice

 Also, the number of existing optometry practices in the area should be considered to assess competition.
 Conducting a competitive analysis can help you identify areas with high demand and limited competition.

-“I always suggest that people find out if they qualify for any of the Small Business Association loans.
-In particular, check interest rates and see how they compare to standard bank loans. “ – Dr. Dryer
+"I always suggest that people find out if they qualify for any of the Small Business Association loans.
+In particular, check interest rates and see how they compare to standard bank loans." – Dr. Dryer

+Keep in mind that there are benefits to working with a small, local bank versus a large bank.
 Each bank has its own loan requirements, such as a necessary number of years out of school or the mandatory hiring of a consultant.

 Larger banks may have other special requirements you might find onerous.